 I have often talked here of my grandparents house and my memories of it.
-My Dad’s parents lived close to the mountain, but the house I knew was never home to my Dad or his brothers and sisters.
-Home to them is the house they were born in, higher up, a little stone house by a river, a great tree for climbing.
-This was a wonderland for children, far from the road, no road.
+They, my Dad’s parents, lived close to the mountain, but the house I knew was never home to my Dad or his brothers and sisters.
+Home to them is the house they were born in, higher up, a little stone house by a river with a great tree for climbing.
+This was a wonderland for children, far from the road.
 A prettier place that now sleeps in the forest, ever more, ever closer to the forest floor.

 Dad and I went to see it on Sunday.
 So here we go in…

 Fuchsias.
 First sign of Nanny, ‘she planted the mountain with them,’ says Dad.